lee-dohm/code-smells/FIT2107/metrics/README.md

 ## Fault prediction

 ### Model generator
 Academics tend to use machine learning techniques (Big data).
-This involves feed data into the model by "training it"
+This involves feed data into the model by "training it**

+Pointers to what modules to test more intensively.

+**Predicting** future software defects so practitioners can effectively optimise limited resources.
+**Explaining** what makes a software fail so managers can develop the most effective improvement plans.
+**Building** empirical grounded theories of software quality

 There are different types of fault prediction metrics:

 * Static source code measures, like the ones we have been discussing
-* Software process metrics such as the numbero f bugs already found in the modules.
+* Software process metrics such as the number of bugs already found in the modules.
 * Personnel-based information such as who has been working on the modules.

 > "...On the other hand, models using only static code metrics (typically complexity based) perform relatively poorly.
 Model performance does not seem to be improved by combining these metrics with OO metrics.
 Models seem to perform better using only OO metrics rather than only source code metrics.
 However, models using only LOC seem to perform just as well as those using only OO metrics and better than those models only using source code metrics." <br />